• Home /

 Are real estate taxes deductible?

-Yes, real estate taxes are often deductible on your federal income tax return, but some limits and rules apply.
-Ask your accountant for clarification.
+Yes, real estate taxes are often deductible on a federal income tax return, but some limits and rules apply.
+It is best to ask an accountant for clarification.

 Real estate taxes, also known as property taxes, are levies imposed by governments on a homeowner.
 Real estate taxes are based on the home's assessed value and the tax rate set by local authorities.